 It is understandable that a lot of people have this attitude, and there is nothing wrong with wanting to perfect a skill.
-As a matter of fact, I am always very impressed when I meet someone whose English is at such a high level that I mistook them for being English at the start of our conversation.
+As a matter of fact, I am impressed when I meet someone whose English is at such a high level that I mistook them for being English at the start of our conversation.
 I always reflect on what an incredible achievement this is.

 A lot of time is needed to have "perfect" English pronunciation, and most people do not achieve this amazing skill even after many years of living in England.
-There is also the question of which native English speaker accent you would like, or which one is "perfect" anyway.
-There are so many English accents from very formal "received pronunciation" to regional accents (This is a topic for another post in the future).
+There is also the question of which native English speaker accent you would like?
+Which one is "perfect" anyway?There are so many English accents from very formal "received pronunciation" to regional accents (This is a topic for another post in the future).

 I believe that if your English speaking is clear, and everyone can understand you, then your accent is perfect.
 It is only a problem if your accent is so strong that people don’t understand what you are saying.
 If you are Spanish, for example, and you sound Spanish when you speak English, but everyone can easily understand you, what is the problem?
-Your accent is part of your identity, so be proud of it and be proud of who you are.
+Your accent is part of your identity, so be proud of it and be proud of who you are!

 Our accents are important.
 If you are French and you sound French when you speak, that is fine!
 If you want people to think you are English and you enjoy working on your accent and you have about 10 years in England to work on it, great!
-English accents that sound like native speakers are very impressive, but if you are learning English and you are worried about your accent – please don’t worry.
+English accents that sound like native speakers are very impressive.
+However, if you are learning English and you are worried about your accent – please don’t worry.
 Clarity is what matters.
 After all, what is the purpose of language anyway?
 Communication!
 Can you communicate effectively with an accent?
 Yes!

 In conclusion, if you want to sound like a native speaker that is fantastic, but don’t worry about it too much because it might not be as important as you think.
 Be yourself!